jimhigson/oboe.js/writing/main/3_Background.md

 Common patterns for connecting to REST services
 -----------------------------------------------

-Marshaling provides two-way mapping between a domain model and a serialisation as JSON or XML, either completely automatically or based on a declarative specification.
-To handle a fetched rest response it is common to automatically demarshal it so that the application may make use of the response from inside its own model, no differently from objects assembled in any other way.
-From the perspective of the programmer it is as if the domain objects themselves had been fetched.
+Marshaling provides two-way mapping between a domain model and its serialisation, either completely automatically or based on a declarative specification.
+To handle a fetched rest response it is common to automatically demarshal it so that can application may make use of the response from inside its own model, no differently from if the remote resource's objects had originated locally.
+From the programmer's vantage it is as if the domain objects themselves had been fetched.
-Another common design pattern, intended to give a degree of isolation between concerns, is to demarshal automatically only so far as Data Transfer Objects (DTOs), instances of classes which implement no logic other than storage, and from there programmatically instantiate the domain model objects.
+Another common design pattern, intended to give a degree of isolation between concerns, is to demarshal automatically only so far as Data Transfer Objects (DTOs), instances of classes which implement no logic other than storage, and from these DTOs programmatically instantiate the domain model objects.
 Going one step further, for JSON resources sent to loosely-typed languages with a native representation of objects as generic key-value pairs such as Javascript or Clojure, the marshaling